Economic Impact Payment Info

 Answers to Common Questions

-The IRS will issue direct deposits to taxpayers that requested a direct deposit disbursement or applied for a new debit card when they prepared their own return online.
-An IRS-issued check will be mailed to taxpayers that requested a check printed from their tax professional's office, Walmart Direct2Cash or a Walmart MoneyCard issued by their tax professional.
+The IRS will issue direct deposits to taxpayers that requested a direct deposit disbursement or applied for a new debit card when they filed their return.

-Visit the IRS Get My Payment FAQs page (shown below) for more details.
+Visit the IRS Get My Payment FAQs page for more details.

 Be on the alert for Economic Impact Payment scams